ab3llini/ASLRecognizer/README.md

 # ASLRecognizer
-Machine Learning used to translate hand gestures of the American Sign Language into text sequences.
+Machine Learning used to translate hand gestures of the American Sign Language into meaningful text sequences.

 ## Group
 The group is composed by: